-These guides include information on why, when and how to start communities of practice as well as information for managers on how to manage research software projects, write grants involving research software development, publish about their research software and make cases for RSEs, choose and deal with licensing and managing their data, etc.
+These guides include information on why, when and how to start communities of practice as well as information for managers on how to manage research software projects, write grants involving research software development.
+We have guides on how to publish about research software and make cases for RSEs, as well as choosing and dealing with licensing and managing data.

 Starting a community - taking your software to the world - Whether for research, administration, learning or teaching, software is an increasingly valuable tool and output, and needs to be managed as such.
-Starting a community is, of course, an important step in software sustainability.
+Starting a community is an important step in software sustainability.

-- How to develop a Data Management and Sharing Plan - Planning for the effective creation, management and sharing of your data enables you to get the most out of your work, bear in mind the wider context and consequences of different options, and helps make the research process easier.
+How to develop a data management and sharing plan - Planning for the effective creation, management and sharing of your data enables you to get the most out of your work, ensures that you bear in mind the wider context and consequences of different options, and helps make the research process easier.

 Research and repository infrastructure

 - Software deposit guidance - Depositing software into digital repositories can offer many benefits to both researchers and the research community.
-This collection of guides cover important aspects of software deposit including why researchers should deposit software, when and where to deposit software and how to choose a software licence.
+This collection of guides covers important aspects of software deposit including why researchers should deposit software, when and where to deposit software and how to choose a software licence.deposit including why researchers should deposit software, when and where to deposit software and how to choose a software licence.